cloudmesh-community/sp20-516-231/chapter/k8s-kubernetes-scheduler.md

 7. Use below commands to check on your deployment.
-If you have previously deployed pods, this pod name should have "mytest-deployment-na" as a prefix.
-The "get" command will list the pod you just deployed and it's status.
-Wait until it shows as "running".
-The "describe" command will give you detailed information and any errors that might have occurred.
-Notice that either one of these will also tell you what node the pod was scheduled to run on which should have been worker node "3".
+If you have previously deployed pods, this pod name should have `mytest-deployment-na` as a prefix.
+The `get` command will list the pod you just deployed and it's status.
+Wait until it shows as `running`.
+The `describe` command will give you detailed information and any errors that might have occurred.
+Notice that either one of these will also tell you what node the pod was scheduled to run on which should have been worker node `3`.

         kubectl get pods
         kubectl describe pods